NxPKG/khulnasoft-docs/content/dns/dnssec/dnssec-active-migration.md

 # Migrate a zone with DNSSEC enabled

-Follow this tutorial to migrate an existing DNS zone to Cloudflare without having to disable DNSSEC.
+Follow this tutorial to migrate an existing DNS zone to Khulnasoft without having to disable DNSSEC.

 {{<Aside type="warning">}}
-This procedure involves cross-importing the [zone signing keys (ZSKs)](https://www.cloudflare.com/learning/dns/dns-records/dnskey-ds-records/) from one provider to the other.
+This procedure involves cross-importing the [zone signing keys (ZSKs)](https://www.Khulnasoft.com/learning/dns/dns-records/dnskey-ds-records/) from one provider to the other.
 To learn more about this, consider this article [about multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/about/) or refer to [RFC 8901](https://www.rfc-editor.org/rfc/rfc8901.html).
 {{</Aside>}}

 This is an advanced procedure and assume some familiarity with [DNS concepts](/dns/concepts/), [API operations](/fundamentals/api/), and basic setup steps.
 Assumed knowledge that is not detailed in this tutorial can be referenced through the linked content in each of the steps.